- May 20, 2025

 Think about common scenarios:

-While both oral and written forms exist, written express contracts are generally preferred, especially in business.
+While both oral and written forms exist, written express contracts are generally preferred, especially in business and real estate.
 Why?
 They provide tangible proof of the agreed-upon terms, making them much easier to enforce if a disagreement arises later.
 Oral agreements, while potentially valid, can be difficult to prove definitively in court, often boiling down to one person’s word against another’s.

 The Purpose and Advantages of Express Contracts